Canon M50 vs SX740

-Both the M50 and the SX740 are recent models that are part of the current product line-up.
-The SX740 replaced the earlier Canon SX730 HS, while the M50 does not have a direct predecessor.
+The SX740 is a recent model that features in the current product line-up of Canon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the Canon SX740 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M50: